Skip to main content

 The virgin snow is soft and un-skied and best of all, the slopes are empty with a total absence of lift queues.
 Having the valley virtually to yourself in early December is the closest you can come to owning your private ski area.

-We can expect sports competitions, opening parties, and there will obviously also be lots of festive celebrations including a visit from a certain Papa Noël.
+We can expect sports competitions, opening parties, and there will obviously be lots of festive celebrations including a visit from a certain Papa Noël.
 As you are no doubt aware, most things in December revolve around the last two weeks of the month, schools break up and travellers from near and far descend on Les 3 Vallées.
 There are a plethora of events coming up, from parades to special Christmas menus and New Year's blowouts.

 Read on for a look at what we like to do in resort throughout December.